 On sunny days, Amsterdam's "green lung" is the most densely populated section of the city.
-Vondelpark is the place where sun is worshipped, joints are smoked, beer is quaffed, picnics are luxuriated over, bands are grooved to, dogs are walked, balls are kicked, lanes are biked, jogged, and rollerbladed on, and bongos are bonged.
+Vondelpark is the place where sun is worshipped, joints are smoked, beer is quaffed, picnics are luxuriated over, bands are grooved to, dogs are walked, balls are kicked, and lanes are biked, jogged, and rollerbladed on.
 By evening, the park has invariably evolved into one large outdoor café.
 The great thing about this park is that, as long as you stay relaxed and go with the flow, you can dress however, hang however, and do whatever.
 A mysterious man danced around the park for years on 1970s silver roller skates, wearing silver body paint and a silver G-string (even in winter), with shaved legs and chest, headphones, and a silver cap with propeller, and nobody batted an eyelid, and his spirit still lives on today.

-Joost van den Vondel, the "Dutch Shakespeare."
-Its naming was explained in the 1945 guidebook for Canadian Liberators (Dutch on so many levels): "We hardly ever seem to allow a great man to be great in his lifetime but we honor him copiously when he is dead.
-This prevents them from becoming conceited and it doesn't cost much to name a park or street after them."
+renamed after Joost van den Vondel, the "Dutch Shakespeare."
 Landscaped in the informal English style, the park is an irregular patchwork of copses, ponds, children's playgrounds, and fields linked by winding pathways.
-The park's focal point is the open-air theater, which offers free summer entertainment from Friday through Sunday.
-Forms of specialized exercise to be found in the park include spontaneous tai chi and group meditation (usually dotted around the park).
+The park's focal point is the open-air theater, where there is free summer entertainment from Friday through Sunday.

-Over the years a range of sculptural and architectural gems have made their appearance in the park.
+Over the years a range of sculptural and architectural pieces have been installed in the park.
 Picasso even donated a sculpture, The Fish, on the park's centenary in 1965, which stands in the middle of a field to deter football players from using it as a goalpost.
 The terraces of the Blue Teahouse, a rare beauty of functionalist Nieuwe Bouwen (Modern Movement) architecture, built beside the lake in 1937, are packed throughout the day (it's open from 9 am to 10 pm daily, serving sandwiches and snacks www.blauwetheehuis.nl); in the winter there are electric heaters outside, so you can still enjoy the park.
 On the west side of the park, you can stop in at the Neoclassical-era Hollandsche Manege (the oldest riding school in the Netherlands; Vondelstraat 140) and enjoy a cup of tea in one of Amsterdam's best-kept secrets: inspired by the famous Spanish Riding School in Vienna the building's café is open to the public and overlooks the riding arena where classes are regularly held.